kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 Upgrading and downgrading is safe.

 Upgrade:
-For pre-existing PVCs: After upgrading, the `LastUsedTime` status field will not be present on the PVCs until it transitions from being in use to not in use.
+For pre-existing PVCs: After upgrading, the `UnusedSince` status field will not be present on the PVCs until it transitions from being in use to not in use.
 PVCs that are never used after upgrade won't have this field.

-For new PVCs: PVCs that are created after upgrading, will be created with `LastUsedTime` set to `nil`.
+For new PVCs: PVCs that are created after upgrading, will be created with `UnusedSince` set to `nil`.
 The value of the field will be populated on first transition from in use to not in use.
 PVCs that are never used after creation will retain the `nil` value.